Funding for schools to help your child

 Top-up funding

-This provides for children and young people with the most complex needs.
-Who should receive this funding, how much they should receive and for how long is decided by a range of professionals with experience and expertise in SEND who work together for the best interests of the child.
+This provides for children and young people with more complex needs, normally with an education, health and care plan (EHCP).
+Who should receive this funding, how much they should receive and for how long is decided by a range of education, health and social care professionals, with experience and expertise in SEND, who work together for the best interests of the child.

 The pupil premium

-This is additional funding given to schools by the government so that they can support disadvantaged children and young people, and close the attainment gap between them and their peers.
+This is additional funding given to schools by the government so that they can support disadvantaged pupils, and close the attainment gap between them and their peers.